Want to know why this advert is here – visit the Home page.

 - Severe / Late stage.

-One question many people have is ‘what are the stages of Lewy body dementia?’
+Some questions many people have are ‘what are the 7 stages of Lewy body dementia?’ or ‘how does Lewy body dementia progress?’ or ‘what are the advanced Lewy body dementia symptoms?’
 Unfortunately throughout my research into dementia with Lewy bodies (DLB), although I have come across various breakdowns, I have never come across a similar definitive breakdown of the stages of dementia with Lewy bodies.